zilov-martini/vgp_postprocess/pipeline/DEPENDENCIES.md

 # Pipeline Dependencies

-## Current Dependencies

-Currently installed via requirements.txt:
-- pyyaml>=6.0.1 - YAML file handling
-- jira>=3.5.1 - Jira integration
-- pytest>=7.4.0 - Testing framework
-- typing-extensions>=4.7.1 - Type hinting support

-## Required Additional Modules

-### Available in Old Pipeline
-These modules are available in the old pipeline and need to be copied to the new implementation:

-1. GritJiraIssue
-   - Status: Available and copied
-   - Location: pipeline/modules/GritJiraAuth.py
-   - Purpose: Jira ticket management and integration

-2. Taxonomy (imported by GritJiraIssue)
-   - Status: Found in old pipeline, needs copying
-   - Location: Used in snakemake/modules/GritJiraIssue.py
-   - Purpose: Species taxonomy handling

-### Missing Modules
-The following modules are required but not found in the old pipeline:

-1. EnaBioSample
-   - Status: Not found
-   - Purpose: ENA BioSample data handling
-   - Required by: Pipeline submission functionality

-2. NcbiRestAssembly
-   - Status: Not found
-   - Purpose: NCBI Assembly data access
-   - Required by: Assembly processing

-3. NcbiRestBioProject
-   - Status: Not found
-   - Purpose: NCBI BioProject data access
-   - Required by: Project metadata handling

-4. NcbiEutils
-   - Status: Not found
-   - Purpose: NCBI E-utilities interface
-   - Required by: NCBI data access

-5. TolSpreadsheet
-   - Status: Not found
-   - Purpose: Tree of Life data handling
-   - Required by: Pipeline data processing
+## Core Python Dependencies
+From requirements.txt:
+- pyyaml>=6.0.1
+- jira>=3.5.1
+- pytest>=7.4.0
+- typing-extensions>=4.7.1

+## Custom Modules Required
+The following custom modules must be available in the pipeline modules directory:

+### Currently Available
+- GritJiraAuth (from pipeline/modules/)
+- GritJiraIssue (from snakemake/modules/)

+### Needed from Old Pipeline
+These modules need to be copied from the snakemake repository:

+1. Database/API Integration
+- EnaBioSample - Used for ENA BioSample integration
+- NcbiRestAssembly - Used for NCBI Assembly database access
+- NcbiRestBioProject - Used for NCBI BioProject access
+- NcbiEutils - Used for NCBI E-utilities API integration
+- Taxonomy - Used for taxonomic validation and lookup

+2. Spreadsheet/Data Management
+- TolSpreadsheet - Used for Tree of Life spreadsheet operations

+## External Tool Dependencies
+From env_checker.py:

+### Required Executables
+- gfastats
+- bsub (LSF)
+- bjobs (LSF)

+### Custom Pipeline Scripts
+- sequence_length.py - Custom Python implementation for FASTA sequence length calculation (Replaces external fastalength dependency)

+### Environment Variables
+- JIRA_TOKEN
+- JIRA_SERVER

 ## Action Items

-1. Copy Taxonomy module from old pipeline to new implementation
+1. Copy existing modules from snakemake/modules/ to pipeline/modules/:
-2. Either:
+- [ ] GritJiraIssue.py
+- [ ] Taxonomy.py

-   - Locate missing modules in other related repositories
+2. Copy/implement missing modules in pipeline/modules/:
-   - Or implement new versions of these modules based on their expected functionality
-3. Update requirements.txt with any additional dependencies needed by these modules
+- [ ] EnaBioSample.py
+- [ ] NcbiRestAssembly.py
+- [ ] NcbiRestBioProject.py
+- [ ] NcbiEutils.py
+- [ ] TolSpreadsheet.py

+3. Update environment checker to verify:
+- [ ] All required Python modules can be imported
+- [ ] External tool dependencies are available
+- [ ] Required environment variables are set

+4. Update documentation:
+- [ ] Add installation instructions for external tools
+- [ ] Document environment variable setup
+- [ ] Add troubleshooting guide for dependency issues

 ## Notes

-- The missing modules may be available in other repositories or may need to be reimplemented
-- Some modules may be replaced with direct API calls or alternative implementations
-- Consider using modern alternatives for NCBI/ENA access (like Biopython)
+- Modules under "Needed from Old Pipeline" are critical for assembly submission and metadata handling
+- All listed modules are used in the submission and validation steps
+- Some modules have interdependencies (e.g., GritJiraIssue depends on Taxonomy)
+- Migration should maintain backward compatibility where possible